damienlethiec/after-le-wagon/README.md

 ## When you are a Ruby, Rails and Javascript master

 Web development is full of hype.
 However, I would not recommend you to learn the last Javascript library (I know you want to ;) ) just after Le Wagon.
 Take the time to master your existing skills before diving into something more advanced alone.
-Bellow are some options for when you feel comfortable (no real reading list, I am an expert in none of these technologies).
+Below are some options for when you feel comfortable (no real reading list, I am an expert in none of these technologies).

 ### Focus on front-end